mr-spicysauce/mr-spicysauce/README.md

 ### ⭐ Skills
 I am diamond 1 in Valorant and I know a smoke line up for Mirage CT spawn.

-I build computers and I hate coding but I am here anyway!
+I build computers and I hate coding but I am slowly enjoying it more!

 I want to learn to code and make games but I am already mentally insane